giovannellilab/Geomosaic/docs/commands/prerun.md

   -u, --unit            Install the conda environment of your geomosaic unit.
   -t THREADS, --threads THREADS
                         Threads to use (per sample).
 This value will override the one specified in the workflow/unit (config file) and thus will replace threads value in the config file.
-Default is None, means that is not going to be replace (Available for '--exec_type slurm' or '-- exec_type gnu_parallel')
+Default is None, means that is not going to be replaced (Available for '--exec_type slurm' or '-- exec_type gnu_parallel')
   -f FOLDER_LOGS, --folder_logs FOLDER_LOGS
                         Folder for logs files.
 Default value is None means that slurm logs are saved in your current directory.
 However we suggest you to specify it and if it does not exists, Geomosaic will create it.
 (Available for '--exec_type slurm' or '--exec_type gnu_parallel')
-  -l LIST_SAMPLE_OUTPUT, --list_sample_output LIST_SAMPLE_OUTPUT
-                        Filename where to write the list of samples.
-Default: list_samples.txt created in the current directory.
-(Available for '--exec_type slurm' or '--exec_type gnu_parallel') -o OUTPUT_SCRIPT, --output_script OUTPUT_SCRIPT
-                        Filename for the SLURM or GNU Parallel script.
-As default it will be created as slurm_geomosaic.sh or parallel_geomosaic in the current directory (depending on the '--exec_type' option).
-(Available for '--exec_type slurm' or '--exec_type gnu_parallel')
-  -e EXTDB_OUTPUT_SCRIPT, --extdb_output_script EXTDB_OUTPUT_SCRIPT
-                        Filename for the SLURM or GNU Parallel script to execute external db setup.
-As default it will be created as slurm_extdb_geomosaic.sh or parallel_extdb_geomosaic.sh in the current directory (depending on the '--exec_type' option).
-(Available for '--exec_type slurm' or '--exec_type gnu_parallel') --noscript            Avoid creating scripts for SLURM or GNU Parallel.
-This option is useful if you have already created those scripts
   --ignore_samples IGNORE_SAMPLES
                         a comma separated list of Samples to ignore (no spaces).
 Example: --packages sample1,sample2 .